A piece of advice for students preparing to apply to college: Get on top of your email inbox – now.

-Everyone manages his or her email differently.
-Some prefer a clean inbox, read everything immediately and quickly delete or archive what they are done with.
-Others don’t mind having thousands of unread emails sitting in their inbox.
+Everyone manages email differently.
+Some prefer a clean inbox, read everything immediately and quickly archive what they are done with.
+Others don’t mind having thousands of unread emails in their inbox.
 Whatever your preferences, as you begin the college admissions process, keep this in mind: Almost all colleges use email as their primary form of communication.
-They will use email to send you information, to request follow up once you apply, and sometimes even to announce admissions decisions.
+They will use email to send you information, to request follow up once you apply, and even to announce admissions decisions.

-During my time as a high school college advisor, I was always heartbroken when a student came to me crying that XYZ College had declined their application or rescinded their admissions because they failed to reply to an emailed request (usually to send transcripts or test scores.)
-The student and I would search their email for communications from that college, and almost always would find the email that requested the information.
+During my time as a high school college advisor, I was always heartbroken when a student came to me crying that XYZ College had declined their application because they failed to reply to an emailed request (usually to send transcripts or test scores).
+We would search their email for communications from that college, and would find the email in question.
 In most cases, the student hadn’t read it because it blended in with the dozens of other emails they received everyday from colleges.

-I also recently learned about a student who, after being denied Early Action admission to a private university, lost the chance to be considered for Regular Decision admission because she didn’t notice an email stating that she was required to notify the school that she wished to do so.
+I also recently learned about a student who, after being denied Early Action admission, lost the chance to be considered for Regular Decision admission.
+Why?
+Because she didn’t notice an email stating that she was required to notify the school that she wished to do so.
 The consensus among college counselors was that, although it was an unfortunate incident, the student was at fault because she hadn’t paid attention to the email from college.

-So as you gear up for the college search and application process, here are some tips to making sure this sort of thing doesn’t happen to you:
+So as you gear up for the college application process, here are some tips to making sure this doesn’t happen to you:

 - Unsubscribe from email lists that aren’t useful anymore.
 I fondly remember a senior whose inbox was overflowing with “Question of the Day” emails for SAT practice.
 When I asked him how many of the practice questions he had completed, he sheepishly said, “None.”
 If something is cluttering up your inbox, but you aren’t getting anything useful from it, get rid of it.

 - When talking to college representatives and visiting college websites, avoid giving your contact information unless you are genuinely interested in that college.
 Some colleges flood prospective students with email and mailings – and it can be overwhelming.
-If you aren’t really interested, don’t give your contact info just to be nice to the representative.
-(If you are truly interested though, it’s actually important to give the college your contact information.)
+If you are truly interested though, it’s actually important to give the college your contact information.

 - Avoid registering for lead generator sites.

-Once you have applied to colleges, or identified the colleges you will definitely apply to, READ ALL EMAILS from them carefully.
-Some will contain generic information targeted to all applicants (“Come to our Preview Day!”), but others might contain very important information that you can’t miss – requests for transcripts, setting up an interview, etc.
+- Once you have applied, or identified the colleges you will apply to, READ ALL EMAILS from them carefully.
+Some will contain generic information targeted to all applicants (“Come to our Preview Day!”), but others might contain important information – requests for transcripts, setting up an interview, etc.